Independent Doesn’t Mean Alone

 This page may contain links to Amazon.com or other sites from which I may receive commission on purchases you make after clicking on such links.
 Read my full Disclosure Policy

-At one of the first small business networking events I attended, the group leader gave an excellent presentation in which she explained that no matter what you’re working on, you don’t have to learn everything the hard way.
-Whether it’s a marketing technique, an administrative procedure, or something specific to the services you offer, someone else has already done it.
+At one of the first small business networking events I ever attended, the group leader made a point that has stuck with me to this day: No matter what you’re working on in your business, you don’t have to learn everything the hard way.

 Image © skif55/ depositphotos